k11n/konstellation/website/docs/getting-started/deploy.md

 Enter your docker image and then edit the generated template.
 There are a few things you'll need to change:

+* image - to test, enter `alexwhen/docker-2048`
 * registry - if you are not using DockerHub, enter url of your docker registry
-* ingress.hosts - one or more domains that you'd like the app to handle
+* ingress.hosts - one or more domains that you'd like the app to handle.
+Enter a hostname where you could control its DNS.

 Once complete, then load the manifest into Kubernetes with